-Keeping Otocinclus Catfish
+What You Need to Know About Keeping Otocinclus Catfish

 Otocinclus, the dwarf suckermouth catfish, is a popular genus of algae-eating catfish.
-The seventeen species of Otocinclus (often called Otos) are often kept to control algae.
+The seventeen species of Otocinclus (often called Otos) are often kept in hobbyist's aquariums to control algae.
 Unlike their large cousins, the Plecos, Otos remain small and are not boisterous enough to cause damage to plants.
-Although they are often purchased singly for algae control, Otos are social and should not be kept in groups of less than three.
-They are native to South America east of the Andes mountains, in streams that drain into the Amazon, Orinoco, Paraguay/Parana rivers, and in streams that drain into the Atlantic in southeastern Brazil.
+Although they are often purchased solely for algae control, Otos are social and should not be kept in groups of less than three.
+They are native to South America east of the Andes mountains, in streams that drain into the Amazon, Orinoco, and Paraguay/Parana rivers, and in streams that drain into the Atlantic in southeastern Brazil.
 They are notably absent from the Guianas.

 Breeding Otocinclus requires a heavily planted tank.
 Spawning is triggered by water changes using water that is a few degrees cooler than that temperature of the water in the tank.
 As with Corydoras catfish, Otos appear to use a "T-position" when breeding.
 Gary MacDonald's article (see "resources", below) is an excellent resource.
 Another account of spawning is available online at PlanetCatfish.

 In his 1997 monograph on the species, Scott Schaefer recognised 13 species of Otocinclus:

 - O. macrospilus,

 - O. bororo,